SeanNaren/deepspeech.pytorch/README.md

 - **lm_alpha** weight for language model
 - **lm_beta1** bonus weight for words
 - **lm_beta2** bonus weight for in-vocabulary words
+- **label_size** Label selection size controls how many items in each beam are passed through to the beam scorer
+- **label_margin** Controls difference between minimal input score for an item to be passed to the beam scorer

 ### Time offsets